-- Includes only Mine Zone and 240 Zone areas.
-The above mineral resource estimate is based on a partial percentage block model with dike material removed.
+1. Includes only Mine Zone and 240 Zone areas.

+2. The above mineral resource estimate is based on a partial percentage block model with dike material removed.
 Dike percent is estimated at 18% for the Mine Zone and 0% for the 240 Zone.

-1. 2.
-3. 4.
-5. - The above mineral resource estimate is based on a partial percentage block model with dike material removed.
-Dike percent is estimated at 18% for the Mine Zone and 0% for the 240 Zone.
-Gold grades reflect application of domain-specific raw assay capping factors that range between 55 g/t Au and 3 g/t Au.
-Rounding of tonnes as may result in apparent differences between tonnes, grade and contained ounces.
-Mineral resources that are not mineral reserves do not have demonstrated economic viability.
-The estimate of mineral resources may be materially affected by environmental permitting, legal, title, taxation, sociopolitical, metal pricing, marketing, or other relevant issues.
-The gold cut-off value of 3.00 g/t reflects a reasonable expectation of economic viability based on application of underground mining methods, historic gold recovery levels that range between 80% and 91% percent for past production (86% for Coastal Gold testing) and a long term gold price of US\$1,200 per oz. - 6.
+3. Gold grades reflect application of domain-specific raw assay capping factors that range between 55 g/t Au and 3 g/t Au.

+4. Rounding of tonnes as may result in apparent differences between tonnes, grade and contained ounces.

+- 5. Mineral resources that are not mineral reserves do not have demonstrated economic viability.
+The estimate of mineral resources may be materially affected by environmental permitting, legal, title, taxation, sociopolitical, metal pricing, marketing, or other relevant issues. - 6.
+The gold cut-off value of 3.00 g/t reflects a reasonable expectation of economic viability based on application of underground mining methods, historic gold recovery levels that range between 80% and 91% percent for past production (86% for Coastal Gold testing) and a long term gold price of US\$1,200 per oz.